 2. Get the Right Accounting Software

-We’d be remiss if we didn’t talk about accounting software when it comes to the financial side of your agency.
+We’d be remiss if we didn’t talk about accounting software regarding your agency’s financial side.

 After all, it’s unlikely you are working for free whether as a freelancer or creative agency, right?

-If you want to switch over to having a creative agency, you need to be equipped with the right accounting software.
+If you want to switch to having a creative agency, you must be equipped with the right accounting software.

 Having the right accounting system can help you:7 Tips to Shift from Freelancer to Full-Blown Creative Agency